shannon-heh/TigerSnatch/README.md

 # Welcome to TigerSnatch!

+> Note: This repo contains the MVP of TigerSnatch, built in Spring 2021.
+[TigerApps](tigerapps.org) forked the repo at https://github.com/TigerAppsOrg/TigerSnatch and has added dozens of features since then.

 [TigerSnatch](https://snatch.tigerapps.org) helps Princeton students with course enrollment through its Subscriptions and Trades features.
 With Subscriptions, students can get notified via email when a full class opens up, alleviating the need to repeatedly check official Course Offerings.
 TigerSnatch Trades, a first-of-its-kind system at Princeton, finds and facilitates swaps between students who wish to enroll in each other's full sections.

 > TigerSnatch was built in Spring 2021 by Shannon Heh '23, Nicholas Padmanabhan '23, and Byron Zhang '23 as a project for COS333 at Princeton University.
 TigerSnatch is now maintained by Princeton USG as a [TigerApp](https://www.tigerapps.org/).
 Check out the TigerSnatch documentation in `docs/`!